-Progression to Level 3
+Progression to Level 3:

-Progression to the Professional Semester is also by application.
-Courses undertaken during the Professional Semester include TED400 and TED444
+Progression to the professional semester is also by application.
+Courses to be completed during the professional semester include TED400 and TED444.

 As with progression to Level 2, a formal review is completed for each candidate.
 In addition to the Level 2 criteria outlined above, candidates must provide evidence of completion of a minimum of 200 contact hours of clinical field participation in P-12 classrooms appropriate to their level of certification.